Fancy that, we fancy cats!

 The genetic information is based on what is known today.
 The knowledge base is growing rapidly and benefiting the cat fancy as individual breeders discern their responsibility to the whole.
 DNA testing is opening a whole new realm for breeders, it allows us to know what might be carried but not expressed in the phenotype, as well as test for disease.

 We promise we won’t overload you with information.
 Wait, forget that.
 Let’s Learn about A-Kerr’s Bengals!
-Ok, other cats too.
+Ok, some things about other cats too.

 Going all CSI on the kitties.
 History of family lines, breeding for personality, looks, and so much more.